The Chart for AT&T Inc. (T) Is Flashing Mixed Signals

-AT&T Inc. (NYSE:T) went down by -0.29% from its latest closing price compared to the recent 1-year high of $33.88.
-The company’s stock price has collected 1.58% of gains in the last five trading sessions.
-MarketWatch.com reported on 09/05/21 that What’s worth streaming in September 2021: ‘Money Heist,’ ‘Foundation,’ ‘Y: The Last Man’ and more
+AT&T Inc. (NYSE:T) went down by -0.88% from its latest closing price compared to the recent 1-year high of $33.88.
+The company’s stock price has collected -1.66% of loss in the last five trading sessions.
+The Wall Street Journal reported 15 hours ago that Secret to Apple’s iPhone Sales Boom: 5G Deals From Wireless Carriers

 Is It Worth Investing in AT&T Inc. (NYSE :T) Right Now?